EstianD/facewatch-frontend-react/README.md

 ## Project Description

-The App is a tool for organising your photos.
+The App is a dashboard written in React to organise your photos with facial AWS facial Rekognition.
 After authorising, you can upload a album of your favorite photos and then add profiles of people in those images.
 The app will then organise your photos according to those profiles you created.
-There is still alot that can be done with this app but at its current state it accomplishes what I was trying to do.
+There is still alot that can be done with this app but at its current state it accomplishes what I was trying to do.<br/>
+This is only the frontend repo.
+The backend API can found at [here](https://github.com/EstianD/face-watch-backend)

 ## Scripts